Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
-                            The path of genome annotation gff folder.
+                            Path of the genome annotation gff folder.
       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
-                            The path of TSS folder.
+                            Path of the TSS folder.
       --transcript_assembly_folder TRANSCRIPT_ASSEMBLY_FOLDER, -a TRANSCRIPT_ASSEMBLY_FOLDER
-                            The path of transcriptome assembly folder.
+                            Path of the transcriptome assembly folder.
       --terminator_folder TERMINATOR_FOLDER, -e TERMINATOR_FOLDER
-                            If including the information of terminator is required, please assign the path of terminator folder here.
+                            If the path of terminator folder is assigned here, this function will also apply terminator to detect 3'UTR.
-      --TSS_source, -s      If TSS file is not generated from ANNOgesic, please turn it on.
-Default is True(ANNOgesic).
+      --TSS_source, -s      The TSS gff file is generated by ANNOgesic or not.
+If the TSS file is not generated by ANNOgesic, this function will classify the TSSs for detecting UTRs.
+                            Default is True (from ANNOgesic).
       --base_5UTR BASE_5UTR, -b5 BASE_5UTR
-                            The information for detection of 5'UTR.
+                            Please assign the information for detection of 5'UTR.
                             It can be "TSS" or "transcript" or "both".
 Default is both.
       --UTR_length UTR_LENGTH, -l UTR_LENGTH
-                            The maximum length of UTR.
+                            The maximum UTR length.
 Default is 300.
       --base_3UTR BASE_3UTR, -b3 BASE_3UTR
-                            the information for detection of 3'UTR.
+                            please assign the information for detection of 3'UTR.
                             It can be "transcript" or "terminator" or "both".
                             Default is transcript.
       --terminator_fuzzy TERMINATOR_FUZZY, -f TERMINATOR_FUZZY
-                            This is only for --base_3UTR which assigned by "transcript" or "both", and terminator file are provided.
+                            This is only for --base_3UTR which is assigned by "transcript" or "both", and terminator file are provided.
 If the distance (nucleotides) between
-                            terminator and the end of transcript lower than this value, it will assign the terminator associated with the 3'UTR.
-Therefore, the relationship between 3'UTRs and terminator can be gain.
+                            terminator and the end of transcript is lower than this value, the terminator is consider to be associated with the 3'UTR.
 Default is 30.
       --fuzzy_3utr FUZZY_3UTR, -f3 FUZZY_3UTR
                             If --base_3UTR includes transcript, please assign the fuzzy of 3'UTR.
 Default is 10 nucleotides.